pgilad/derived-property/README.md

 # derived-property

-> Create derived properties for your objects
+> Create a derived property for an object

 *WIP*